lxin/quic/README.md

 to userspace when it is in connecting/handshaking state.
 The kernel part for the rest of QUIC protocol is in [net/quic/](https://github.com/lxin/quic/tree/main/net/quic).

-- **Kernel Use like NFS and SMB over QUIC**: Handshake request will be sent from kernel via [handshake netlink](https://docs.kernel.org/networking/tls-handshake.html) to Userspace. tlshd in [ktls-utils](https://github.com/lxin/ktls-utils) will handle the handshake request for QUIC.
+- **Kernel Consumer like NFS and SMB over QUIC**: Handshake request will be sent from kernel via [handshake netlink](https://docs.kernel.org/networking/tls-handshake.html) to Userspace. tlshd in [ktls-utils](https://github.com/lxin/ktls-utils) will handle the handshake request for QUIC.